bignosethethird/af-ZA_joomla_lang/README.md

 ## Cool things you can do in GIT

+Now that you have a working copy of the Joomla Core code, here are some interesting things you do though Git:

 * You can see the tags that have been allocated to the source tree: